WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 Mouse over the widget to explore the number of scaffolds contributing to the genome.
 You should see that the N50 length (14.2 Mb) is the third longest scaffold, and the N90 length (13.5 Mb) is the fifth longest scaffold.

 CEGMA and BUSCO are two (similar) methods of assessing genome completeness.
 They are based on the principle that some genes are so highly conserved across eukaryotic species that they should be present in any genome assembly, in single copy.
 Generally speaking, a higher percentage of complete CEGMA genes, or single BUSCO genes, indicates a higher quality assembly.
-A word of warning though: CEGMA and BUSCO are known to underperform for certain taxonomic groups.
+A word of warning though: CEGMA and BUSCO scores can be misleading for certain taxonomic groups.
 Although the genes are selected because they are supposed to be universally conserved, this is not always the case.
 Platyhelminth genomes tend to have lower CEGMA and BUSCO scores; this is not necessarily because the genomes are lower quality, but because some highly conserved eukaryotic genes are truly absent from this group of organisms.

 #### Genome assembly metrics exercise <a name="genomes_exercise"></a>